hoangduongngg/AndroidApp_COOKIK/README.md

     I always wonder what to cook today?
     So, i create an android app to decided it!
     Maybe, there're "sườn xào chua ngọt" and "Rau muống luộc"!
+    - COOKIK - Cook-ik: It's mean "Nấu ăn đi!" in Vietnamese, but it sounds more fun than "Let's cook!".
+My home-mate came up wwith that name when I told her about my idea.

 2. Scope:
     - Mini project for a university subject.